 Finally, the tour reaches the printing department where our 2 color and 4 color jets are on display with all the various printing capabilities they provide.
 Customers and prospects are generally very impressed by the quality of our four color envelope printing.

 So, if you’re buying envelopes I encourage you to contact your envelope vendor for a tour of the plant.
 Make sure they actually make the envelopes though; not all envelope companies do.
 There are many advantages in dealing directly with the manufacturer; not the least of which is you can go on a nifty tour and maybe even get lunch afterwards!

-Topics: elite envelope, envelope manufacturing, jet printing, envelope manufacturer, envelope converting, four color envelope printing, envelope die cutting, envelope converting process, envelope blank, printed envelopes
+Topics: elite envelope, elite envelope, envelope manufacturing, jet printing, envelope manufacturer, envelope converting, four color envelope printing, envelope die cutting, envelope converting process, envelope blank, printed envelopes